-The archive comprises background information on the development of the HECoS vocabulary.
+The HECoS archive comprises background information regarding the development of the HECoS framework.

 HECoS was the main output of the Higher Education Data and Information Improvement Programme (HEDIIP) New Subject Coding System Project (NSCS) which ran between 2014 and 2015.